Financial-Times/document-store-api/data-migration-scripts/README.md

     ./migrate-ucs-coco.sh <ucs-mongodb-host> <public-ip-coco-primary>
     ```

 3. Reingest articles that can be removed or modified during the migration.
+    With the fact that article data can be modified during the migration process, the safest way to guarantee data
+    consistency is to manually reingest a list of articles.
-    You will find the list of UUIDs in both:
+    After running the former script, you will find the list of UUIDs in both:

     * the `content_to_reingest` collection in the COCO MongoDB instance;
     * the `uuids-to-reingest.txt` file in the working directory in which you run the migration script.